Is Your Wooden Fence in Need of Attention? Clean it with These Tips!

 Some stains will probably remain.
 Take a scrub brush and give the fence a good once-over.
 There are plenty of biodegradable cleaning solutions out there, but if bleach and water will work, in a pinch.
 Once all of the stains have been thoroughly scrubbed, pressure wash again.

 Wait for the fence to dry for at least 24 hours, then, sand down any imperfections.
 Make any necessary repairs now, before you stain the fence.
 Check for protruding screws and nails and countersink them deep into the wood with a hammer or drill.
 Glue and replace any damaged wood, clamping them tightly as they dry.
 Be sure to use waterproof glue.
-This is a great time to apply wood preservative, if you have it.
+This is a great time to apply wood preservatives if you have them.
 Pay special attention to coating the posts, as they are the cornerstones of the fence, and the area most susceptible to water damage.

 Using a long-handled roller will make this job much, much easier.
 With your grass and plants still protected, roll on your choice of oil-based stain.
-A stain that allows the natural wood grain to show through is the best choice for a classic and professional looking wooden fence.
-Only coat a couple boards at a time, to maintain even color flow.
+A stain that allows the natural wood grain to show through is the best choice for a classic and professional-looking wooden fence.
+Only coat a couple of boards at a time, to maintain even color flow.
 Some exterior stains contain ingredients that help them better weather the elements.
 An anti-mold or UV inhibiting stain will give your fence an even longer lifespan.

 Because a wooden fence is constantly undergoing wear and tear, you will probably need to re-stain every few years.
 However, with good maintenance, there won’t be a need to pressure wash for many years.
 After one deep clean, your wooden fence will look as beautiful as ever.